Select Page

 Feeding is not as easy as just tossing in a few flakes and walking away.
 If done improperly, it can actually be very harmful to your tank, such as spiking harmful parameters.
 Because it is very common to overfeed tanks, we’re here to give you a few pointers on how to remedy that.

-- 2Feeding technique varies from tank to tank.
-A tank full of Triggers and puffers would require heavier feedings.
-A good rule of thumb is to always make sure you are feeding slowly enough that little to no food reaches the sand bed- this causes the Nitrates to go up in your tank, due to the uneaten food.
+A good rule of thumb is to always make sure you are feeding slowly enough that little to no food reaches the sand bed – this causes the Nitrates to go up in your tank, due to the uneaten food.
 It’s always a good idea to have at least one hermit crab per gallon of your tank, because any food that does get left behind will quickly be eaten up.